jwp/git-select/README.md

 access to archives of repository "slices".
 However, without some attempt to standardize the means to resolve the access point, we would be subjected to duplicate repository identities for each host provider.
 Using a single canonical IRI (SCM Repository) has the advantage of reducing the required knowledge.
-It would be possible to achieve this with HTTP, but I have not seen an implementation in the wild.
+It is possible to achieve this with HTTP without a parallel service, but no providers appear to offer the feature.

 `git cp` may be a better name.
 Consolidated IRI syntax may be useful as well: